matsim-eth/discrete-mode-choice/README.md

 ## Repository sturcture

 This repository makes use of the [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/) repository model.
 This means that development is taking place in the `develop` branch, while the current production version can be found in the `master` branch.
 Note that, contrary to the basic model, we use multiple `master` branches to maintain versions of the code that are compatible with different releases of MATSim.
 For instance, `master-11` is compatible with MATSim 11.

-Currently, the following MATSim versions are supported with backports:

-- MATSim 11 in `master-11`
-- MATSim 0.10.1 in `master-10`

-Additionally, the `master-latest` branch is kept compatible with the `master` branch of the [MATSim main repository](https://github.com/matsim-org/matsim).
+The `master-latest` branch is kept compatible with the `master` branch of the [MATSim main repository](https://github.com/matsim-org/matsim).
 Backports are always derived from the `master-latest` branch into the specific backport branches.

 ## Literature